-Note 1-Summary of significant accounting policies
+Note 1-Reporting entity and summary of significant accounting policies

-Reporting Entity - The Public Library of Charlotte & Mecklenburg County (the "Library") is a public library formed in 1902 by charter granted by the State of North Carolina.
+Reporting Entity - The Public Library of Charlotte & Mecklenburg County (the "Library") is a public library formed in 1902 by charter granted by the state of North Carolina.
 The Library is a component unit of Mecklenburg County and is included in Mecklenburg County's basic financial statements.
-Mecklenburg County provides approximately 88 percent of the Library's general funding and appoints a majority of the 11-member Library Board of Trustees.
-As required under generally accepted accounting principles, these financial statements present the Library and its component unit, the Charlotte Mecklenburg Library Foundation (the "Foundation"), a legally separate entity for which the Library is financially accountable.
+Mecklenburg County has historically provided approximately 88% of the Library's general funding and appoints a majority of the 11-member Library Board of Trustees (the "Board").
+As required under generally accepted accounting principles ("U.S. GAAP"), these financial statements present the Library and its component unit, the Charlotte Mecklenburg Library Foundation (the "Foundation"), a legally separate entity for which the Library is financially accountable.
 The Foundation exists solely to provide financial resources to the Library.
-The Foundation meets the criteria for being a blended component unit based on the following criteria under Governmental Accounting Standards Board ("GASB") Statement No. 61 that it has a financial benefit or burden to the Library and Library personnel below the level of elected official have operational responsibility for its operations.
+The Foundation meets the criteria for being a blended component unit based on the following criteria under Governmental Accounting Standards Board ("GASB") 61 that it has a financial benefit or burden to the Library and Library personnel below the level of elected official have operational responsibility for its operations.